 Since the brain plays such a vital role, disruptions in the sending and receiving of neurological messages can affect sexual health.
 Diseases that could contribute to erectile dysfunction include:

 - Parkinson’s disease

 - Alzheimer’s disease

 Hormones help to regulate several important body processes including sexual function.
 The following hormonal issues could cause erectile dysfunction:

 - Low testosterone levels (hypogonadism)

 Whatever the cause of a patient’s ED may be, Dr. Shaba and Dr. Simoncini of Southeast Valley Urology are here to find a solution that is best for them.
-Call (480) 924-7333 today to set up a consultation with one of our talented erectile dysfunction treatment specialists!
+Call (480) 924-7333 today to set up a consultation at our urology clinic with one of our talented erectile dysfunction treatment specialists!